NetAppEMEA/hackathon-vol1-deprecated/Hack-Night-Instructions.md

 ### *=> START HERE* Get the latest Hack-night files from GitHub
 You will want to get (clone) the hack-night files from https://github.com/NetAppEMEA/hackathon-vol1

+Hint: You will need a clone on both the RaspberryPI and your own laptop.

 ### Module 0: Pre-Hack Night work
 Look in a file named PREWORK.md which details suggested activities to do **BEFORE** coming to hack-night.
 It is encouraged that all hackers read thru the PREWORK.md document - even if that means you are doing that during the even.